-When his team took the floor with 4.7 seconds left and the score tied in last year's NCAA men's basketball championship game, Jay Wright '83 was one of the calmest people in a building filled with 74,000 roaring fans.
+When his team took the floor with 4.7 seconds left and the score tied in the 2016 NCAA men's basketball championship game, Jay Wright '83 was one of the calmest people in a building filled with 74,000 roaring fans.

 During the timeout, his Villanova Wildcats had been laser-focused, without any prompting from him and they came out ready to run a play they had practiced repeatedly.

 "I was so proud, so pleased with how they competed the entire game.
 I was so happy coming out of that huddle — where their minds were, where their hearts were," he says.
 "I wasn't living and dying on that [last] shot."
 He knew that either his players would make a shot and win, or the game would go to overtime.

 As the final tenths of a second ticked off the clock, Kris Jenkins hoisted a long three-point shot that swished through the net, winning Villanova and Wright the national championship.